Dunn-Erwin Twins

-The Dunn–Erwin Twins was the final moniker of the minor league baseball teams based in Dunn, North Carolina in partnership with Erwin, North Carolina from 1946 to 1950.
-The Dunn–Erwin teams played exclusively as members of the Class D level Tobacco State League and hosted home games at the Dunn High School Park.
+The Dunn–Erwin Twins were a minor league baseball team based in Dunn, North Carolina in partnership with neighboring Erwin, North Carolina.
+From 1946 to 1950, the Dunn–Erwin teams played exclusively as members of the Class D level Tobacco State League.

+The Twins hosted minor league home games at the Dunn High School Park.

 History

 Dunn, North Carolina first hosted minor league play in 1946, with the team playing in partnership with neighboring Erwin, North Carolina.
-The "Dunn–Erwin Twins" became charter members of the six–team Class D level Tobacco State League.
-The Angier–Fuquay Springs Bulls, Clinton Blues, Sanford Spinners, Smithfield–Selma Leafs and Wilmington Pirates joined Dunn–Erwin as charter members in Tobacco State League play.
+The Dunn–Erwin "Twins" became charter members of the six–team Class D level Tobacco State League.
+The Angier–Fuquay Springs Bulls, Clinton Blues, Sanford Spinners, Smithfield–Selma Leafs and Wilmington Pirates teams joined Dunn–Erwin as charter members in Tobacco State League play.

 In their first season of minor league play, the 1946 Dunn–Erwin Twins finished last in the Tobacco State League standings.
-The Twins finished the 1946 Tobacco State League regular season with a 48–70 record to place 6th, finishing 22.5 games behind the 1st place Sanford Spinners.
-Playing under managers James Guinn, Alton Stephenson and Dwight Law, Dunn–Erwin did not qualify for the playoffs, won by the Angier–Fuquay Springs Bulls.
+The Twins finished the 1946 Tobacco State League regular season with a 48–70 record to place sixth, finishing 22.5 games behind the first place Sanford Spinners.
+Playing under managers James Guinn, Alton Stephenson and Dwight Law, Dunn–Erwin did not qualify for the four-team playoffs, won by the Angier–Fuquay Springs Bulls.

 In 1947, J.E.
 Jackson was selected as president of the Dunn–Erwin Twins, with E.M.
-Bost, vice–president and C.J.
-Adams, business manager.
+Bost serving as vice–president and C.J.
+Adams as business manager.

-Continuing Tobacco State League play, the 1947 Dunn–Erwin Twins finished in 4th place and reached the playoffs as the league expanded to eight teams.
+Continuing Tobacco State League play, the 1947 Dunn–Erwin Twins finished in fourth place and reached the playoffs as the league expanded to eight teams.
 Playing under managers Jack Bell and Bill Auerette in the eight–team league, Dunn–Erwin ended the regular season with a 62–62 record.
-The Twins finished 23.5 games behind the 1st place Sanford Spinners in the regular season standings.
-In the 1st round of the playoffs, the Lumberton Cubs defeated the Dunn-Erwin Twins 4 games to 1, as the Sanford Spinners eventually became the league champions.
+The Twins finished 23.5 games behind the first place Sanford Spinners in the regular season standings.
+In the first round of the playoffs, the Lumberton Cubs defeated the Dunn-Erwin Twins 4 games to 1, as the Sanford Spinners eventually became the league champions.

 In 1948, the Dunn–Erwin Twins continued play and finished last in the Tobacco State League standings.
-The Twins ended the regular season in 8th place with a 49–89 record, playing under managers Carl McQuillen, Babe Bost and Gaither Riley.
-The Twins finished 32.0 games behind the 1st placed Sanford Spinners in the final Tobacco State League standings.
+The Twins ended the regular season in eighth place with a 49–89 record, playing under managers Carl McQuillen, Babe Bost and Gaither Riley.
+The Twins finished 32.0 games behind the first placed Sanford Spinners in the final Tobacco State League standings.
 Dunn–Erwin did not qualify for the playoffs, won by the Red Springs Red Robins.